icyTan/portfolio2019/src/pages/bfbc.md

 ![Comparative and Competitive Analysis Chart.
 We used this to see where BullyFreeBC stands and what it should aim to include as features to stand apart.](../images/bfbc/1__Xz1__4joIyMePWbfbnT9FkA.png)

-<figcaption>Comparative and Competitive Analysis Chart.
-We used this to see where BullyFreeBC stands and what it should aim to include as features to stand apart.</figcaption>

 Especially when comparing to other organizations in the domain of anti-bullying, the general offerings of an anti-bullying website should include **services** like: one on one counselling, help hotlines, and solutions to bullying problems.

 What BullyFreeBC is instead of being a service provider: